-The combination of cut quality, productivity, operating cost, and versatility make plasma today’s most popular industrial cutting process.
+The combination of cut quality, productivity, operating cost, and versatility make plasma arc cutting today’s most popular industrial cutting process.

 What is plasma?